 False positives in self-care can suck the life out of you and your process.

-Affirmations and guided meditations can seem like the right “tools” to use to build a solid self-care routine, from a spiritual aspect or otherwise, because they’re available.
-Because they rise up to meet you almost everywhere.
-And when you’re looking, you can find them readily.
-And frankly, many people agree that they work.
+Affirmations and guided meditations can seem like a productive addition to a self-care routine, from a spiritual aspect or otherwise, because they’re readily available and so many people agree on their value.

-But just because something exists doesn’t mean that it’s useful.
-Or more importantly, its existence doesn’t guarantee its usefulness to you.
+But just because something is plentiful doesn’t mean it’s useful.
+Or more importantly, existence doesn’t guarantee its usefulness.

 Affirming or Detaching?